kenan-rhoton/wargame/wargame.markdown

 When you choose to activate a unit, if it was the same unit you last activated, it becomes fatigued until you activate a different unit.

-A fatigued unit has a penalty of -1 for rolls to Hit and Save, as well as half its normal movement, and it cannot Run or Charge.
+A fatigued unit has a penalty of -1 for rolls to Hit and Save, and it cannot Run.

 ### Movement Phase

 A unit may choose to move up to its move characteristic in any direction, both horizontally and vertically.

-A unit may declare it's making a Run, and add 1D6 to its move characteristic, but it may not Shoot, Charge or Fight later in its activation.
+A unit may declare it's making a Run, and add 1D6 to its move characteristic, but it may not Shoot later in its activation.

 If a unit that moves began its movement within 3" of an enemy unit, this is called a Retreat move.
-A unit that retreats cannot Shoot, Charge or Fight later in its activation, but it can Run.
+A unit that retreats cannot Shoot or Fight later in its activation, but it can still Run.

-### Charge Phase
+### Shooting Phase

-A unit may declare a Charge on any target unit within 12" of it.
-Once it has done so, roll 2D6 and move the unit that many inches towards that target unit.

-If this brings the unit to within 1/2" of the target unit, the charging unit and any enemy units within 3" of it roll 2D6 and add their Bravery to the roll.
-From the highest to the lowest result will be the order they activate in the Combat Phase (roll off for ties).

-If this does not bring the unit to within 1/2" of the target unit, the unit may not Fight in its Combat Phase.
+The activated unit can attack with all its ranged weapons.
+Each weapon must be directed at a target within range that the model can see.

 ### Combat Phase

 The activated unit and all enemy units within 3" of it participate in the Combat Phase.
-If the activated unit made a Charge, and an enemy unit has a higher initiative order than it (or if the activated unit failed the Charge), it may choose to Shoot instead of Fight.

-If no charge was made, instead the activated unit Fights first and all enemy units within 3" Fight after it.
+The activated unit Fights first and all enemy units within 3" Fight after it.

+To Fight, first you may move all models in the unit up to 3", so long as they end up closer to the closest enemy unit.
+Then, the unit attacks with all its melee weapons.

 ### Battleshock Phase

-The activated unit and enemy units that suffered casualties in this activation or are within 3" of the activated unit must make a Battleshock Test.

-To make a Battleshock Test, roll 2D6 and add the unit's Bravery to the roll, subtracting the number of casualties suffered.

-Any results lower than the activated unit cause that unit to lose models equal to the difference.
+Any units that suffered casualties this activation must make a Battleshock Test.
+To do so, roll 1D6 and add the number of casualties suffered.
+If the total is greater than the Bravery characteristic of the unit, a number of models equal to the difference flee.
+Remove those models.

-Apply the following modifiers to the unit's Bravery for this roll:

-- Unit has an Officer: +2 Bravery

 ## Basic Units

 Infantry (5 points)

-- Base Size: 25mm
 - Unit Size: 1/40
 - Move: 6"
 - Wounds: 1
 - Hit: 6+
-- Defense: 6+
+- Defense: -
 - Bravery: 4

 Cavalry (10 points)
-- Base Size: 50mm

 - Unit Size: 1/20
-- Move: 12"
+- Move: 8"
 - Wounds: 2
 - Hit: 6+
-- Defense: 6+
+- Defense: -
 - Bravery: 4
+- Special:
-- Special: Movement penalties are doubled. +2 Bravery on Charge.
+	- Movement penalties are doubled.
+	- May declare a Charge against an enemy within 12" instead of moving.
+They then move 2D6" directly towards that enemy.
+	- -2 Enemy Bravery on Charge.

 ## Unit Upgrades

-All models in a unit must take the same weapon, equipmet and unit options, except for Specialists, which may have different weapons.
+All models in a unit must take the same weapon, equipment and unit options, except for Specialists, Champions and Officers.

 ### Weapon Options (Hands/Range/Hit Modifier/Penetration/Special)

 #### Melee

-- Clubs (0): 1H/1"/-/-/-
+- Club (0): 1H/1"/-/-/-
-- Quarterstaves (0): 2H/2"/-/-/-
+- Quarterstaff (0): 2H/2"/-/-/-
-- Spears (1): 2H/2"/-/+1/Double-hits vs Charging
+- Spear (1): 2H/2"/-/-1/Double damage vs Charge
-- Shortspears (1): 1H/2"/-/-/-
+- Shortspear / Javelins (1): 1H/2"/-/-/-
-- Axes (2): 1H/1"/+1/+1/-
+- Axe (2): 1H/1"/-/-1/-
+- Heavy Javelin (3): 1H/2"/-/-1/-
-- Maces (3): 1H/1"/+1/+1/If any wounds are dealt, enemy Bravery -1
+- Mace (3): 1H/1"/-/-1/If any wounds are dealt, enemy Bravery -1
-- Swords (4): 1H/1"/+1/+1/Double-hits on 6s
+- Sword (4): 1H/1"/+1/-/Double damage on 6s
-- Poleaxes (5): 2H/2"/+1/+1/-
+- Poleaxe (5): 2H/2"/+1/-1/-
-- Greatmaces (5): 2H/2"/+1/+2/If any wounds are dealt, enemy Bravery -2
+- Greatmace (5): 2H/2"/-/-1/Damage 2, If any wounds are dealt, enemy Bravery -2
-- Longwords (7): 2H/2"/+1/+2/Double-hits on 6s
+- Longword (7): 2H/2"/+1/-/Damage 2, double on 6s

 #### Ranged

-- Javelins (1): 1H/10"/-/-/-
+- Javelin (1): 1H/10"/-/-/-
-- Throwing Axes (2): 1H/8"/-1/+1/-
+- Throwing Axe (2): 1H/8"/-1/-1/-
-- Longbows (2): 2H/24"/-/+1/-
+- Longbow (2): 2H/24"/-/-/-
-- Heavy Javelins (3): 1H/10"/-/+1/If any wounds happen, enemy Bravery -1
+- Heavy Javelin (3): 1H/10"/-/-1/If any wounds happen, enemy Bravery -1
-- Pistols (4): 1H/9"/+1/+1/-
-- Crossbows (4): 2H/12"/+1/+2/No overwatch
+- Crossbow (4): 2H/12"/+1/-1/-
-- Rifles (6): 2H/16"/-/+3/Automatic overwatch within 3"
-- Handcannons (6): 2H/16"/-1/+3/Double-hits,No overwatch
+- Pistol (6): 1H/10"/-/-2/Damage 2
+- Rifle (8): 2H/16"/-/-3/Damage 2, Overwatch
-- Repeater Gun (9): 2H/20"/-1/+1/Fires four times
+- Repeater Gun (9): 2H/20"/-1/-1/Fires four times
+- Handcannon (10): 2H/16"/-1/-3/Damage 4
-- Sniper Rifle (10): 2H/24"/+1/+3/Can fire at a specific model
+- Sniper Rifle (12): 2H/24"/+1/-2/Damage 3, can fire at a specific model.
+Rend -5 on a 6.
-- Rocket Launcher (15): 2H/20"/-2/+2/A hit causes 2D6 hits. +1 to hit per 5 models in target.
+- Rocket Launcher (15): 2H/20"/-2/-2/2D6 Damage. +1 to hit per 5 models in target.

 #### Sidearms